sjc5/kiruna/README.md

 When you want to watch different file types, you can add them to the `kiruna.WatchedFiles` slice using glob patterns, and there are a whole bunch of ways to tweak this to get your desired reload behavior and sequencing, including callbacks and more.
 Feel free to explore your auto-complete options here or dive into the Kiruna source code to learn more.

+---

 ### Setup .gitignore

-If desired, create a `.gitignore` by running the following:
+If desired, you can bootstrap a new `.gitignore` file by running the following:

 ```sh
 echo "dist/*\n\!dist/dist.go" > .gitignore